JoshuaPovick/Aetas/docs/gettingstarted.rst

 How it works
 ============

-|Prometheus| uses stars to derive an analytical point spread function (PSF) for an image.
+|Aetas| uses stars to derive an analytical point spread function (PSF) for an image.
 It then fits the height and central coordinates of all stars *simultaneously* using the PSF.

 The CCDData Object